corentin-junod/DSM-Occlusion/README.md

         - Install CMake and GDAL : `sudo apt-get install git cmake libgdal-dev`
         - Download CUDA Toolkit from the official site (https://developer.nvidia.com/cuda-downloads).
 Select your preferred installer type and follow the instructions for the *Base Installer*.
       - Other distributions :
-        - **Git and CMake** : these are widely available form any distribution
+        - **Git and CMake** : these are widely available from any distribution
         - **GDAL** : Depends on the distribution.
 The development package is often called gdal-devel or libgdal-dev.
         - **CUDA Toolkit** : Download it from the official site (https://developer.nvidia.com/cuda-downloads).
 Select your preferred installer type and follow the instructions for the *Base Installer*.